eliottBo/MLSTClassifier/README.md

 # MLST-based clade classifiers

 Here I implemented different ML classifiers (KNN and RF) that take a sequence type (ST) from a strain of *C.difficile* or *C-difficile*-like and output a clade prediction.
 This is to make it easier and faster to predict a clade instead of doing it with phylogenetic tree building using STs.
+These classifiers are far from perfect but with a bit more work they could be useful!

 ## Steps:
 - Loading dataset: training and testing sets are from public PubMLST database of C.difficile.